yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

     "./scarletfix.mp4"
     >}}

-- Fixes the slow rain and snow particles in `The Legend of Zelda: Breath of the Wild & Tears of the Kingdom`.
+- Fixes the slow rain and snow particles in `The Legend of Zelda: Breath of the Wild` & `The Legend of Zelda: Tears of the Kingdom`.

 {{< single-title-imgs
     "It’s raining Chuchus out there (The Legend of Zelda: Tears of the Kingdom)"